Martin-EvansUWA/FitnessAssessmentReportingTool/README.md

 -   **Data Storage:** Secure storage and aggregation of data to generate class norms.
 -   **Reporting:** Detailed reports comparing individual fitness variables against class data.
 -   **Visualisations:** Insightful analytics and visualisations to track progress and identify improvement areas.
+-   **Staff Access:** Administrative tools for staff to manage data, oversee reports, and maintain the integrity of the platform.

 ## Product Owner